Codetre/flutter-apprentice/README.md

 - `MultiProvider`: Use this rather than nesting `Provider`s.

 ## Packages
+- `sqflite`: give access to database.
+- `sqlbrite`: reactive stream wrapper around sqlite database.
+It notify changes on database through stream.
+- `moor`: you don't need to write SQL code.
+Write Dart code and this package handles to translate it to SQL.
+- `path`: library that helps manipulating file paths.
+- `path_provider`: simplifies dealing with common file system locations.
+- `synchronized`: helps implement lock mechanisms to prevent concurrent access, when needed.
 - `chopper`: advanced networking than `http`
 - `chopper_generator`: boilerplate code in the form of a part file generator for `chopper`
 - `logging`